-Some of the fields I plow have been in production for over eighty years by four successive generations of my family.
+Some of the fields have been in production for over eighty years by four successive generations of our family.
 Since starting to convert it back to organic production (something which came to an abrupt halt in the late 50's) the soil has been recovering from years of fertilizer and chemical applications.
 Though most of the fields were lightly used for the past 15 years or so, the constant bombardment of salt based chemical fertilizers played havoc with the soil organisms and other life so necessary for healthy soil.

 By applying kelp, horse manure, capelin (a small pelagic species of fish abundant in the area), crab shells and ever increasing amounts of compost the soil is turning darker and richer every year.
 Above is a video of what the beach (1/2km away) looks like after a spring storm.